Bible Verse

 "If anyone, then, knows the good they ought to do and doesn’t do it, it is sin for them."

-Sin encompasses not only our wrongful actions but also the good deeds we consciously choose to overlook or ignore.
-This verse is a powerful reminder that ignoring what is right is a deliberate choice for what is wrong.
-Conviction, in this context, is not just about feeling guilty for our mistakes; it represents God’s gentle guidance, encouraging us to embrace honesty and integrity in our lives.
-It encourages us to acknowledge the significance of doing good and aligning our actions with our values, which fosters a deeper connection with our faith and a more authentic way of living.
+Sin includes not only our wrongful actions but also the good deeds we consciously choose to overlook or ignore.
+This verse serves as a powerful reminder that ignoring what is right is a deliberate choice to pursue what is wrong.
+In this context, conviction is not merely about feeling guilty for our mistakes; it reflects God’s gentle guidance, urging us to embrace honesty and integrity in our lives.
+It encourages us to recognize the importance of doing good and aligning our actions with our values, which fosters a deeper connection with our faith and promotes a more authentic way of living.

 Open Bible with glowing cross above, symbolizing divine truth and spiritual guidance.